 Passing structure to functions in c programming with example c tutorial

-#Passing structure functions in c programming with example c tutorial
+#Passing structure functions in c programming with example c language tutorial

 #include <stdio.h>